Skip to main content

 The Hazard Mitigation Grant Program (HMGP), also known as 404 Mitigation, is funded by FEMA and administered by the state of Oklahoma.
 While related to disasters, the HMGP is not a disaster relief program for individual disaster victims or a recovery program that funds repairs to public property damaged during a disaster.
 It is a mitigation grant designed to:

-• Prevent or reduce future loss of lives and property through the identification and funding of cost-effective mitigation measures.
+• Prevent or reduce future loss of life and property through the identification and funding of cost-effective mitigation measures.

 • Minimize the costs of future disaster response and recovery.